RahalK/SQL_weather_trends_France/README.md

 ## Technical tools used
 * Microsoft SQL Server: used for analysing and manipulating the data
-* Microsoft SQL Server Management Studio: used for storing the datasets
+* Microsoft SQL Server Management Studio: used for storing the datasets, writing and executing SQL queries
 * Data Source: Meteomatics API for weather data